 There are also supplements that you can take if you are planning a vacation in the sun, or simply to prepare for summer.
 Even if you begin taking them during summer, it will build your sun protection – just don’t overdo it until some weeks have passed since you started a sun protection supplement regime.

 These supplements are known to improve your SPF (Sun Protection Factor) and should be taken for between 2-10 weeks before intense sun exposure.

-Astaxathin is a natural cartenoid, containing the pigmented phytochemical, carotene, that gives a reddish-orange color to some algae, vegetables and seafood.
-Oddly enough, this natural pigment that makes foods and some sea creatures reddish-colored, (plus flamingos, because they eat algae and shrimp that contain astaxathin) actually keeps humans from turning pink in the sun when we ingest it regularly!
+Astaxanthin is a natural cartenoid, containing the pigmented phytochemical, carotene, that gives a reddish-orange color to some algae, vegetables and seafood.
+Oddly enough, this natural pigment that makes foods and some sea creatures reddish-colored, (plus flamingos, because they eat algae and shrimp that contain astaxanthin) actually keeps humans from turning pink in the sun when we ingest it regularly!

-Astaxathin is a powerful anti-inflammatory agent that also aids in preventing sunburn when taken internally.
-Amazon carries good quality natural astaxathin (made from micro-algae) as does iHerb.
+Astaxanthin is a powerful anti-inflammatory agent that also aids in preventing sunburn when taken internally.
+Here is a good quality natural astaxanthin supplement (made from micro-algae).

 Vitamins C and Vitamin E

 Both of these vitamins are strong antioxidants, and when taken together, they can not only neutralize free radicals in our bodies caused by sun exposure, but actually lessen the amount of damage that we incur by overdoing it in the sun.

 Green Tea Extract

 Green tea is a powerful antioxidant containing polyphenols that reduce inflammation incurred during sun exposure.
 When taken regularly prior to spending extended time in the sun, green tea extract ✓ helps to prevent the ill effects of sunburn.